gruns/furl/README.md

   </a>
 </p>

-### furl is a small Python library that makes manipulating URLs simple.
+### furl is a small Python library that makes parsing and manipulating URLs easy.

 Python's standard [urllib](https://docs.python.org/2/library/urllib.html) and [urlparse](https://docs.python.org/2/library/urlparse.html) modules provide a number of URL<br/>
-manipulation functions, but using these functions to perform common<br/>
+related functions, but using these functions to perform common URL<br/>
-URL manipulations proves tedious.
-Furl makes manipulating URLs easy.
+operations proves tedious.
+Furl makes parsing and manipulating URLs<br/>
+easy.

 Furl is well tested, [Unlicensed](http://unlicense.org/) in the public domain, and supports both<br/>